Give me my FREE Annual Rx checkup

 Part B premiums range and are based on your previous taxable household adjusted gross income.
 If you are collecting Social Security retirement benefits, your Part B premium will automatically be withdrawn from your Social Security Benefits.
 If you are not yet collecting Social Security, the Part B premium must be paid manually every quarter (every three months) directly to the Social Security Administration.

-The Part B deductible ($183 per year in 2017) must be met before services are covered.
+The Part B deductible ($183 per year in 2017 and 2018) must be met before services are covered.
 After the deductible is met, services provided by Medicare-approved providers are covered at an 80% / 20% coinsurance.
 This means that Medicare pays 80% of the approved amount, and the beneficiary pays 20% of the approved amount.

 If a provider or a facility does not accept “Medicare assignment”, you could also be faced with higher out of pocket costs known as excess charges.